maibennett/sta235/exampleSite/content/Syllabus/grading/_index.en.md

 	- HW5: November 17th, 11:59 PM
 	- HW6: December 3rd, 11:59 PM **This assignment cannot be dropped.**

+- Homework assignments will be posted on Thursday, the week before they are due, so students will have over a week to complete the assignments.

 - Students are allowed to discuss homework assignments, but students are responsible for their own work and must be <u>completed individually</u>.
-Do not copy another student’s code or copy code from other internet sources.
+Do not copy another student’s code or copy code from other internet sources without references.
 If any sign of impropriety is detected, the student will be asked to explain their answers/code in detail.

 -	Homework assignments will be posted online and submitted through Canvas.